 - 1. Specify the actions required to implement the findings of this EqIA.

-Reasonable adjustments made for disable staff will be monitored ongoing and the Policy will be reviewed once it has been in practice for 2 years, or before if required. - 2.
-State how the policy or practice will be monitored in relation to its equality impact (or note where this is specified above).
-Each referral for reasonable adjustments will be recorded and forwarded for collation centrally for analysis of how the Policy is being used/applied/ - When will the policy/practice next be reviewed?By the end of 2014
+No immediate actions required. - 2.
+State how the policy or practice will be monitored in relation to its equality impact (or note where this is specified above). - Feedback and requests will be analysed after each diet of examinations - 3.
+When will the policy/practice next be reviewed?
+On-going reviews after each set of exams.